Get the kit — A$297

 PBS/behaviour support As specified in individual behaviour support plans Workers supporting participants with behaviour support plans

-All training must be recorded in the Training Register (Doc 45 in the SIL Rescue Kit), with the training date, topic, delivery method, provider, and worker signature.
+All training must be recorded in the Training Register (Doc 45 in the Complete SIL Kit), with the training date, topic, delivery method, provider, and worker signature.
 Training records must be made available to auditors on request.

 Supervision and Performance Management